 Do not fly when feeling unwell as this will not only degrade the learning experience but affect all phases of flight.

 How will the effects of medication be altered by the flight environment, for example, altitude?
 In addition, why is medication being taken, am I unwell?
-Do I need to consult an AME?
+Do I need to consult a medical examiner?

 This takes up valuable space in the short-term memory.
 Getting into an aeroplane straight after an argument or with other personal worries affects your information processing capabilities.